Singaporean nationality law

-Singaporean nationality law details the conditions by which a person holds Singapore nationality.
+Singapore nationality law details the conditions by which a person holds Singapore nationality.
 The primary law governing nationality requirements is the Constitution of Singapore, which came into force on 9 August 1965.

-Individuals born to at least one Singaporean parent are typically automatically citizens at birth, regardless of where the birth occurred.
+Individuals born to at least one Singapore citizen parent can apply for citizenship at birth, regardless of where the birth occurred.
+The application has to be submitted within one year of the child’s birth.
+Otherwise, a letter of explanation is required for the delay in submission.
+The father (who has a lawful marriage at time of child's birth) or mother is a Singapore citizen has to complete an additional Annex form to the application declaring their residence period in Singapore.

 Birth in Singapore by itself does not make a child eligible for citizenship.
-Foreign nationals may become Singaporean citizens after completing a residence requirement (normally 10 years) and renouncing any previous nationalities.
-Holding another nationality concurrently is generally disallowed and there are many paths for a Singaporean citizen to lose their citizenship should they acquire another nationality.
+Foreign nationals may become Singapore citizens after completing a residence requirement (normally 10 years) and renouncing any previous nationalities.
+Holding dual nationality is generally disallowed, and there are several ways a Singapore citizen can lose their citizenship if they acquire another nationality.

 Singapore was briefly a constituent part of Malaysia and local residents were Malaysian citizens from 1963 to 1965.
 Prior to this, Singapore was a colony of the British Empire and municipal citizens were British subjects.
-Although the country gained independence in 1965 and Singaporeans no longer hold Malaysian nor British nationality, they continue to hold favoured status in the United Kingdom; as Commonwealth citizens, Singaporeans are eligible to vote in UK elections and serve in public office there.
+Although the country gained independence in 1965 and Singaporeans no longer hold Malaysian nor British nationality, they continue to hold favoured status in the United Kingdom; as Commonwealth citizens, Singapore citizens are eligible to vote in UK elections and serve in public office there if they hold indefinite leave to remain.